rishindramani/HubDroid/README.md

 <p align=center><img src="https://github.com/Team-Code-Paradox/StockHub/blob/master/Assets/preview.gif" alt="Preview" height="600" width="320"/></p>

 #### <p align=center><b>Watch our product in action in </b><img src="http://icons.iconarchive.com/icons/papirus-team/papirus-apps/256/youtube-icon.png" height="20" width="20" alt="Youtube" /> <a href="https://youtu.be/6TZG1LsH-EA">here</a> </p>
 ####
-Added customer support integration to track and respond to customer requests and direct them to human agent on customer's demand.
+A typical **website integration** to demonstrate **Human Plus Bot Hybrid Support** has been presented [here](https://team-code-paradox.github.io/hubdroid-web).
 Just say **talk to human** or **transfer to agent** and a customer support agent will be assigned in realtime to resolve customer queries.
+The integration keeps a log of customer queries, responds to requests and direct them to human agent on customer's demand.
+Customers can even send files as an attachment for better understanding and prompt resolution of queries.

-A typical **website integration** has been presented [here](https://team-code-paradox.github.io/hubdroid-web).
+The demonstration of how the prototpe integrates with the **Google Assistant** can be watched [here.](https://vimeo.com/421960384)

-A full scale featured product is showcased in the video link as stated [above.](https://youtu.be/6TZG1LsH-EA)
+All the features of the prototype along with the integrations is showcased in the video link as stated [above.](https://youtu.be/6TZG1LsH-EA)

 ####
 Hey there!
 I am Store Bot.
 I will assist you in ordering the products.
 But first, I need to understand your language.
 Please follow the following steps: